bethanyalicehall/memory-final/README.md

 I chose carefully which images to include for the facts page.
 I thought each image had a slight comical aspect to it and certainly showed the character of the animals.
 I thought that the user would enjoy browsing through these images.

 For the Favicon I chose a frog image, as of course it is an animal and it fits well with the green theme throughout.

+The background image is a green textured image which reminded me of leaves, which I thought was quite apt

 Click [here](media-sources.md) to see details of images used throughout the site.